-Lignans are estrogen like compounds found in many foods, but particularly in flax and sesame seeds, and one hundred percent whole wheat flour; the latter alas is very difficult to locate as it goes rancid quite quickly.
-The best solution is expensive; your own grinder.
+Lignans are compounds with a structure like estrogen; they are found in many foods, but particularly in flax and sesame seeds, and one hundred percent whole wheat flour; the latter alas is very difficult to locate as it goes rancid quite quickly.
+The best solution is expensive; buy your own grinder.

 Plant cell walls have many phytosterols which are estrogen like substances that are very beneficial to all animals, including us; one of these is the class called lignans.

-The other phytoestrogen is a class of compounds called isoflavonoids, found mainly in legumes like green beans and soyabean products; for example, in tofu and also in chickpeas.
+The other phytoestrogen is a class of compounds called isoflavonoids, found mainly in legumes like green beans and soya products; for example, in tofu and also in chickpeas.

 Together they are known as phytosterols and phytoestrogens.